tobias-roy/H5/README.md

-# Object Detection using Tensorflow 2 and TensorflowJS in Angular19
+# Object Detection using Tensorflow 2, Transfer Learning and TensorflowJS in Angular19

 [1.
 Case](#Case)